pointermess/FMXCSS-Docs/README.md

 you know css and the Firemonkey styling system, you should be able to use FMXCSS.

+The system is in a very early concept stage and the executable was provided only at selected places to receive direct feedback.

+If you want to read more about the potential future of this project, please rdfer to the Roadmap.

 ### Features

 - CSS like syntax / FMXCSS Syntax